A Developer’s Guide to Shopify Discount Functions 2026

 Required Expertise None Ruby programming knowledge Familiarity with Shopify Functions framework

-Performance Standard May vary with script complexity Optimized for scalability and performance
+Performance Standard Variable with script complexity Optimized for scalability, sub-5ms execution

 Use Cases Simple discounts based on basic conditions Custom checkout experiences and promotions Complex, dynamic discounts with real-time adjustments

-Management Easy setup and management through Admin Requires ongoing maintenance and testing Managed through Admin via Apps running discount functions with intuitive interface & support
+Management Easy setup through Admin Requires ongoing maintenance and testing Managed through Admin via apps with intuitive interface and support

 Limitations of Discount Functions